 International Programs & Awards Advisor

 I support UBC Sauder students in their participation in international programs; from the early stages of promotion through to transferring credits post-experience, and everything in between.
-I have travelled extensively and know first-hand the many amazing benefits of international exposure and studying abroad.
+I have traveled extensively and know first-hand the many amazing benefits of international exposure and studying abroad.
 I am also responsible for entrance and continuing student awards.

 Associate Director, Student Engagement and Development